IcaliaLabs/dojo/frontend-training/html-css-training/week_one/03/README.md

 + Understand what the display flex property is.
 + Learn all the properties that depend on the flex property and their uses.
-+ Understand basic layouts for different kind of elements like navgations, blogs, sidebars and cards using flex.
++ Understand basic layouts for different kind of elements like navigations, blogs, sidebars and cards using flex.

  ## Lesson